Last updated on March 9th, 2022

 Next up was Placa de Sant Jaume which used to house a major market back in the day.
 For a while now, it’s been home to Barcelona’s impressive city hall on one end and the Palau de la Generalitat on the other – home to the Catalan government.
 Both are meant to be gorgeous on the inside but very hard to get into so check online.
 Either way, you’ll pass here on your way to our next stop – the Barcelona Cathedral.

 The Placa de la Seu, just outside the cathedral, is a popular gathering spot.
-As you can imagine, there are a lot of street performers making a living here from the hip-hop acts all the way to the classic Spanish guitars (once again).
+As you can imagine, there are a lot of street performers making a living here from hip-hop acts all the way to classic Spanish guitars.

 There are a few museums and small places of interest around the cathedral.
 If you have the time and enjoy museums, go for it.
 We’ll continue walking around the Barri Gotic and head via the narrow alleys to Basilica Santa Maria del Pi.
 We’ll go inside a bit later but in the meantime, let’s grab a Valentine’s Day coffee break in either Placa del Pi or Placa de Sant Josep Oriol.
 The latter holds a weekend artists’ market.

-The Basilica Santa Maria del Pi doesn’t look all too impressive from outside and to be honest, neither from the inside.
-However, it houses a massive stained glass window the makes going inside worthwhile.
-Once again, check out the free admission times, otherwise it’s just 4€ to get inside.
+The Basilica Santa Maria del Pi doesn’t look all too impressive from the outside and to be honest, neither from the inside.
+However, it houses a massive stained glass window that makes going inside worthwhile.
+Once again, check out the free admission times, otherwise, it’s just 4€ to get inside.
 There’s also a treasure room that’s … full of treasures.

-We started off by hopping over to Vila Viniteca, another must visit gourmet shop for ‘foodies’ (I don’t really like that word).
+We started off by hopping over to Vila Viniteca, another must-visit gourmet shop for ‘foodies’ (I don’t really like that word).
 Don’t be overwhelmed by the thousands of local wines that are stacked pretty much everywhere.
 It looks like those old libraries where you have stairs so you can grab books from the top shelves – unbelievable.
 When you’ve found the ones you like, head next door to their deli for some smelly cheese and of course – cured ham.
-There are just so many things to in Barcelona, it’s unbelievable!

 Continuing our exploration of La Ribera, we made our way to yet another church square, this time the classic Basilica of Santa Maria del Mar.
 This church is very dear to the hearts of local Catalans and was actually on the water’s edge when it was built in the 14th century.
 You gotta love European churches – they are so beautiful both inside and outside, not to mention super old.
 There are once again, cafes and restaurants around the church and the street actually has some decent shopping.